freenas/freenas-docs/userguide/directoryservice.rst

 imported users can be authorized to access the SMB shares on the
 %brand% system.

-.. note:: If the network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure :ref:`NT4` instead.
+.. note:: If the network has an NT4 domain controller, or any domain controller with a version earlier than Windows 2000, configure :ref:`NT4` instead.

 Many changes and improvements have been made to Active Directory support within %brand%.
 It is strongly recommended to update the